shipyardapp/Shipyard-Documentation/docs/glossary.md

 **Element** is a generic term used to refer to any of the above bolded words.

-**Platform** refers to the Shipyard application as a whole.
-Elements that live under the Platform level are controlled and managed by Shipyard staff.
+**Platform** refers to the Platform application as a whole.
+Elements that live under the Platform level are controlled and managed by Platform staff.

 **Home Directory** refers to the default location where scripts and files are saved.
 By default, this location is `/home/shipyard/` and can be accessed using the environment variable `HOME`.